gjbae1212/prometheus-hystrix-go/README.md

 	http.ListenAndServe(":8080", nil)
 }
 ```
-this example allows you get to the prometheus metric of the hystrix when you request to `/metrics` path
+This example allows you get to the prometheus metric of the hystrix when you request to `/metrics` path.

 ### LICENSE